Accepted for publication (PostPrint)

 Many young adult drivers read and send text messages while driving despite clear safety risks.
 Understanding predictors of texting-while-driving may help to indentify relevant targets for interventions to reduce this dangerous behavior.
 The present study examined whether individual differences in mindfulness is associated with texting-while-driving in a sample of young-adult drivers.
 Using path analysis, we tested whether this relationship would be mediated by the degree to which individuals use text-messaging as a means of reducing unpleasant emotions (emotion-regulation motives) and the degree to which individuals limit texting in order to focus on present-moment experiences (attention-regulation motives).
 Individuals lower in mindfulness reported more frequent texting-while-driving and this relationship appeared to be mediated primarily by emotion-regulation motives.
 Results may help inform the development of mindfulness-based interventions to prevent texting-while-driving.

-Feldman, Greg; Greeson, Jeff; Renna, Megan; and Robbins-Monteith, Kendra, "Mindfulness predicts less texting while driving among young adults: Examining attention- and emotion-regulation motives as potential mediators."
+Feldman, Greg; Greeson, Jeffrey M.; Renna, Megan; and Robbins-Monteith, Kendra, "Mindfulness predicts less texting while driving among young adults: Examining attention- and emotion-regulation motives as potential mediators."
 (2011).
 Faculty Scholarship for the College of Science & Mathematics.
 64.

 Feldman, G., Greeson, J., Renna, M., & Robbins-Monteith, K. (2011).
 Mindfulness predicts less texting while driving among young adults: Examining attention- and emotion-regulation motives as potential mediators.
 Personality and individual differences, 51(7), 856-861.